ccPMC-HOTLINK

 The HOTLink protocol implemented provides positive emitter coupled logic (PECL) data inputs and outputs.
 The receive side can be direct or transformer coupled.
 The transmit byte rate is determined by the programmed frequency of the PLL clock A output.
 This clock is multiplied ten times by the HOTLink transmitter to send the transmit byte data stream which is expanded to 10 bits by the internal 8B/10B encoder.
 The PLL is programmed via software over a serial I2C interface.

-Six independent HOTLink channels are provided per card.
+Up to six independent HOTLink channels are provided per card.
 Each HOTLink channel has four differential I/O signal pairs: A HOTLink differential PECL output, a HOTLink differential PECL input and two bi-directional differential RS-485 lines.
 The RS-485 IO each have independent direction and termination controls to allow programmable operation with many IO requirements.
+The 485 IO can be used for an alternate purpose and is directly controlled by the FPGA

-The initial design implementation is for a client using the RS-485 as the request control path and HOTLink as the return data path.
+The initial design implementation with revision 1 was for a client using the RS-485 as the request control path and HOTLink as the return data path.
+The initial rev 2 design is a single channel Image capture interface with a transmit channel for test purposes.
 Alternate configurations are easily implemented.
 For example the RS-485 can be replaced with LVDS IO or a mixture of the two.
 VHDL changes can be made to use the IO in an alternate method.
 Please contact Dynamic Engineering with your requirments.

 The HOTLink input is can be transformer-coupled into a dual 50Ω terminations referenced to 1.8 volts.
 The signals are then AC-coupled into the HOTLink receiver inputs referenced to 3.5 volt.
 The HOTLink output is AC-coupled after the bias/termination network.
 Both AC coupling stages can be replaced for a DC coupled system.